AngusNicolson/factorial_experiment_analysis/README.md

 # factorial_experiment_analysis
 Python code to analyse factorial experiments.

 ## Current Features
-- 2, 3 and 4 factor ANOVA tables can be produced, including all interactions.
+- ANOVA tables can be produced for any number of factors, including all interactions.
 - Some simple graphs can be plotted giving an overview of the data

 ## Current limitations